jweir136/Stock-Central-Test/README.md

 Stock Central is a large, full scale social media app for investors.
 Day traders, institutional investors, and hobbiest alike can come together and share their latest trades, trending companies, and breaking financial news.

 ![Demo Image](demo-images/Stock-Central-SignIn-Page.png)

+NOTE: Trying to view this website locally will result in an error.
+The website depends on several APIs, including IEX, AlpacaAI, and Firebase.
+The private keys for those services have been ommited from this repo for security and privacy reasons.
+Additionally, I allowed the subscriptions for many of these services to lapse, since they were starting to add up.
+However, there are demo images includes, and the source code is available to the public.